 It is believed that due to their elevated status, the family lived in the palace.
-Queen Tiye is believed to have lived there even though she was not a royal herself.
+Queen Tiye is believed to have lived there, even though she was not of royal blood herself.

-History has it that she had a brother called Anen, who later became the second prophet of Amun.
+History has it that she had a brother named Anen, who later became the second prophet of Amun.

-Even though not much linkage can be done, scholars also believe Queen Tiye might have had another brother called Ay, who took over from Tutankhamun as pharaoh, after the latter’s death.
+Although not much evidence connects them, scholars also believe that Queen Tiye might have had another brother named Ay, who took over as pharaoh after Tutankhamun’s death.

-Queen Tiye would later get married to Amenhotep III.
-History records that they would later have at least 7 children, or they might have actually had more.
+Queen Tiye would later marry Amenhotep III.
+Historical records indicate that they had at least seven children, though there may have been more.

-Their known kids were; Sitamun (Eldest daughter), Isis, Henuttaneb, Nebetah, Crown Prince Thutmose, Amenhotep IV/Akhenaten (Who succeeded his father as Pharaoh and was the husband of Nefertiti) and Smenkhkare.
+Their known children were Sitamun (the eldest daughter), Isis, Henuttaneb, Nebetah, Crown Prince Thutmose, Amenhotep IV/Akhenaten (who succeeded his father as Pharaoh and was the husband of Nefertiti), and Smenkhkare.

-Queen Tiye’s parents, as some scholars would put it, were not Egyptian.
-This, they argued, could be attributed to the fact that their names didn’t sound Egyptian at all.
+Queen Tiye’s parents, as some scholars argue, were not Egyptian.
+They base this argument on the fact that their names did not sound Egyptian at all.

-Queen Tiye was regarded as the most influential queen of all ancient Egypt’s time.
+Queen Tiye is often regarded as the most influential queen in all of ancient Egypt’s history.

-She was the first queen of Egypt to have her name on official acts.
-Her name is also prominently found on her King’s monuments.
+As the king’s right-hand adviser, she earned respect both domestically and abroad.
+Notably, she became the first queen of Egypt to have her name appear on official acts, and her name is prominently featured on the monuments of her king.

-To prove even further the influence Queen Tiye had is the fact that her name was also written in a cartouche, which was only reserved for the kings.
+Further attesting to Queen Tiye’s influence is the fact that her name was inscribed within a cartouche, a distinction typically reserved for kings.

 Queen Tiye’s Death

-Queen Tiye is believed to have died in 1338 BCE, 12 years after the death of her husband.
-She was still a very important part of her son’s ruling, who was perceived as a rather?weak’ king.
+Queen Tiye is believed to have passed away in 1338 BCE, twelve years following her husband’s demise.
+At that time, her son, who was perceived as a relatively “weak” king, ruled Egypt.

-Queen Tiye’s death would eventually mean the downfall of the 18th dynasty.
+The death of Queen Tiye eventually marked the decline of the 18th dynasty.

-In 2010, DNA samples formally identified “The elder lady” as Queen Tiye, with the hair found in Tutankhamun’s tomb being a match.
+Subsequent research on the 18th dynasty led scholars to a consensus that “The Elder Lady” was indeed Queen Tiye.
+In 2010, DNA analysis formally identified “The Elder Lady” as Queen Tiye, with hair found in Tutankhamun’s tomb providing a match.

-The mummy is currently at the Egyptian Museum in Cairo, Egypt.
+Today, her mummy is housed in the Egyptian Museum in Cairo, Egypt.

-An alabaster statue of Queen Tiye was recently discovered in Luxor, Egypt, when archaeologists were trying to lift the statue of King Amenhotep III, which was buried in sand.
+Recently, an alabaster statue of Queen Tiye was discovered in Luxor, Egypt, as archaeologists were attempting to excavate the statue of King Amenhotep III, buried beneath the sand.

-Her bust is lying at the Ägyptisches Museum in Berlin, Germany.
+Her bust is on display at the Ägyptisches Museum in Berlin, Germany.